aalllxx/aalllxx.github.io/_posts/2016-08-16-Squash-Ball-Tracking.markdown

 This was my first time using a GoPro and I was shocked with the ease of use and quality of video produced.
 I clipped a tiny box to the back wall and it recorded in HD at 120fps.
 In previous setups I had been hanging tripods off of railings and attaching cameras with large lenses to them.
 Even then, the field of view and frame rate didn't compare with the GoPro's.

 The GoPro's wide angle shot did cause problems for my ball detection and curve fitting.
 In my main test clip most of the action took place in the front of the court and when I tested rallies that were played further back they were much less smooth.
 This is partially because the ball changes size dramatically between the front and back of the court.
-Changes in position are also more extreme when closer to the camera.
+Changes in position are also more extreme when closer to the camera and that causes the ball path to deviate from perfect 2nd order polynomials.
 Using a camera position similar to broadcast would help my program perform.

 ![zoomed camera](http://i.giphy.com/l2Sqi70EikLX7kt1u.gif)

-Source: PSA Squash TV
+*Source: PSA Squash TV*

 **Player skeleton tracking**

 Like Microsoft's Kinect showed, tracking a human skeletal structure is a feasible and effective way to track a person’s movements.
 Implementing this for a squash player could reveal interesting information about the technique of squash players.
 It could be used for professional player statistics or for analysis and coaching.

 ![skeleton tracking](https://answers.unrealengine.com/storage/temp/18510-kinect_bones.gif)

-Source: answers.unrealengine.com
+*Source: answers.unrealengine.com*

 **Big data**